-This course is offered to the undergraduate medical students as a core requirement in the Department of Clinical Science.
+This course is offered to undergraduate medical students as a core requirement in the Department of Clinical Science.
 It links the adaptation of basic sciences with clinical sciences.
 It is designed to prepare students to be competent clinicians with humanitarian values.
 It also provides students with an understanding of the essential principles of clinical anatomy, physiology and mechanism of disease, assessment techniques and introduction to physical examinations.
 Students will conduct laboratory tests and learn how to interpret and make decisions about diseases and management planning.

-Prerequisite: MBBS year 2 Continuous assessment: 60%; Final exam: 40% This course teaches or equips the medical students with the basic surgical skills.
+This course teaches or equips medical students with basic surgical skills.
 These skills include: preparation of the surgeon for surgery, safe administration of appropriate local anaesthetic agents, acquisition of basic surgical skills in instrument and tissue handling, understanding the formation and healing of surgical wounds, accurate incision of superficial tissues with suitable instruments, close superficial tissues accurately, tie secure knots, safe use surgical diathermy, achieve haemostasis of superficial vessels, suitable methods of retraction, knowledge of when to use a drain and which to choose, handling tissues gently with appropriate instruments.

-This course provides an intensive introductory understanding of Obstetrics and Gynaecology before the students are exposed to a hospital setting or to the field.
+This course provides an intensive introductory understanding of Obstetrics and Gynaecology before the students are exposed to a hospital setting or the field.
 The contents are geared to develop and/or enhance the required knowledge and skills to help them acclimatise to the real-patient exposure and setting.
 The students will study human developmental biology along with genetic diseases.
 They will develop a basic understanding of monitoring women presenting with obstetric and gynaecological issues.